nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

       .. note::
          Make sure to recover the network core before you recover the application core.

-         The ``--recover`` command erases the flash and then writes a small binary into the recovered flash.
+         The ``--recover`` command erases the flash memory and then writes a small binary into the recovered flash memory.
          This binary prevents the readback protection from enabling itself again after a pin reset or power cycle.

-         Recovering the network core erases the flash of both cores.
+         Recovering the network core erases the flash memory of both cores.
-         Recovering the application core erases the flash of only the application core.
+         Recovering the application core erases only the flash memory of the application core.
          Therefore, you must recover the network core first.
          Otherwise, if you recover the application core first and the network core last, the binary written to the application core is deleted and readback protection is enabled again after a reset.